 The Company has three reportable segments: Carbon Materials and Chemicals, Railroad and Utility Products and Services, and Performance Chemicals.
-The Company's reportable segments contain business units that are aggregated since management believes the long-term financial performance of these business units is affected by similar economic conditions.
+The Company's reportable segments contain multiple business units since management believes the long-term financial performance of these business units is affected by similar economic conditions.
 The reportable segments are each managed separately because they manufacture and distribute distinct products with different production processes.